shenhuiying2017/azure-docs.es-es/articles/vpn-gateway/vpn-gateway-bgp-resource-manager-ps.md

 <properties
-   pageTitle="Cómo configurar BGP en puertas de enlace de VPN de Azure mediante Azure Resource Manager y PowerShell | Microsoft Azure" description="Este artículo le guiará a la hora de configurar BGP con puertas de enlace de VPN de Azure por medio de Azure Resource Manager y PowerShell." services="vpn-gateway" documentationCenter="na" authors="yushwang"
+   pageTitle="How to configure BGP on Azure VPN Gateways using Azure Resource Manager and PowerShell | Microsoft Azure" description="This article walks you through configuring BGP with Azure VPN Gateways using Azure Resource Manager and PowerShell." services="vpn-gateway" documentationCenter="na" authors="yushwang"